Boy Scouts of America sex abuse cases: 1988 Youth Protection program

-The plan has been criticized for not making criminal background checks a requirement for all volunteers until 2008, and that failure to require those allowed additional child molesters into the organization.
+The plan has been criticized for not making criminal background checks a requirement for all volunteers until 2008 and that failure to require those allowed additional child molesters into the organization.

-Circa early 2020, BSA indicated that over 90% of its youth protection-related pending lawsuits are for alleged incidents more than 30 years before that date.
+Circa early 2020, BSA indicated that over 90% of its youth protection-related pending lawsuits were for alleged incidents more than 30 years before that date.

 BSA adults are required to complete the youth protection training program once every two years.
-In 2019 the program was substantially expanded to other aspects of youth protections such as bullying, and new provision were added related to the expansion of participation of girls in BSA programs.
-All BSA adults were required to complete the new training program during 2019.
+In 2019, the program was substantially expanded to include other aspects of youth protection, such as bullying, and new provisions were added related to the expansion of girls' participation in BSA programs.
+All BSA adults were required to complete the new training program in 2019.

-1991 The Washington Times investigation
+1991 Washington Times investigation

-In May 1991, The Washington Times published a major five-part investigation entitled "Scouts Honor" on sex abuse in the BSA.
-Staff from the newspaper had worked for two years preparing the series, reviewing internal and personnel records from the Boy Scouts; court records from more than 20 states; and more than 1,000 newspaper articles; as well as interviewing more than 200 people, including molesters, families of victims, Scout leaders, sex abuse experts and lawyers.
+In May 1991, The Washington Times published a major five-part investigation into sex abuse in the BSA entitled "Scouts Honor".
+Staff from the newspaper had worked for two years preparing the series, reviewing internal and personnel records from the Boy Scouts; court records from more than 20 states, and more than 1,000 newspaper articles; as well as interviewing more than 200 people, including molesters, families of victims, Scout leaders, sex abuse experts and lawyers.
 The newspaper restricted itself to reported cases of male Scout leaders abusing Boy Scouts before the introduction of its Youth Protection program.
-In summation, they wrote "The Boy Scouts are a magnet for men who want to have sexual relations with children...Pedophiles join the Scouts for a simple reason: it's where the boys are."
+In summation, they wrote "The Boy Scouts are a magnet for men who want to have sexual relations with children...
+Pedophiles join the Scouts for a simple reason: it's where the boys are."

 The series drew on three sources: